 - John Ratcliffe (1608), Captain of the Discovery, who was killed by Chief Powhatans warriors in an ambush;

 - Matthew Scrivener (1608) who drowned in a storm crossing over to Hog Island;

-- Sir Thomas Gates (May–June 1610, 1611–1613) knighted for his gallantry in the capture of Cadiz, Spain.
+- Sir Thomas Gates (May–June 1610, 1611–1613) was knighted for his gallantry in the capture of Cadiz, Spain.
 He was on the third supply mission to Virginia, but was shipwrecked with the Sea Venture on the Island of Bermuda for 10 months, the written account of which inspired Shakespeare's play, The Tempest.

-- Thomas West, Baron De La Warr (1609–1618) member of the King's Privy Council, arrived in Jamestown just in time to save the colony from abandonment; namesake of the Delaware River and Colony;
+- Thomas West, Baron De La Warr (1609–1618) was the largest investor in the joint stock Virginia Company.
+He arrived in Jamestown in 1610 just in time to save the colony from abandonment; namesake of the Delaware River and Colony;

 - Sir Samuel Argall (1617–1619) a sea captain, knighted by King James for hindering French colonization of Acadia, Canada, and Algiers, North Africa; noted for kidnapping Pocahontas who John Rolfe fell in love with and married, restoring relations with the Powhatan Tribe;

 Sir Edwin Sandys distinguished himself as the chief opponent of the "divine right of kings" and instead argue for limiting the King through a "constitutional monarchy."

 Sandy's gained controlling interest of the Virginia Company in 1619, where he helped to establish a representative assembly in Virginia—the first representative body in the North American colonies -- the Virginia Hose of Burgesses.

 King James hated Sandys so much, that when Sandys stood for reelection as the Virginia Company treasurer in 1620, James intervened, saying: “Choose the Devil if you will, but not Sir Edwin Sandys.”